How Many Content Pillars Should You Have?

 What does this look like in practice?
 Let’s imagine a company that provides both outsourced accounting and human resources (HR) services.
 They want to rank high on search engines for accounting and HR.
 They could create two content pillars, one focusing on HR and the other accounting, with sub-pillars and supporting blogs that dive deeper into the individual topics and explore the related questions their audience is asking.
 With DemandJump, they can see that outsourced accounting has slightly higher search volume, so they will prioritize that pillar first.

 How many pillar pages should you have?

 An example of this method could be seen in a life insurance company’s pillar approach to drive more traffic to their website.
 The company’s main pillar could be an ultimate guide covering the short tail topic: life insurance.
-They could then break down the topic into supporting pillars using specific, relevant keywords.
+They could then break down the topic into sub-pillars using specific, relevant keywords.
 These might look like:

 - Types of life insurance

 From there, they would review specific, commonly asked questions for supporting blogs for each sub-pillar.
 For “types of life insurance” blogs could look like: